MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 Transaction isolation levels control:

-- Whether locks are taken when data is read, and what type of locks are requested.
+- Whether locks are acquired when data is read, and what type of locks are requested.
 - How long the read locks are held.
 - Whether a read operation referencing rows modified by another transaction:
     - Blocks until the exclusive lock on the row is freed.